painless-software/codeship-yaml/README.rst

    $ python setup.py test

-When you place a `pull request`_ all tests are run again on the build server infrastructure of `Codeship`_, `Travis-CI`_ and `Shippable`_.
+When you place a `pull request`_ all tests are run on the build server infrastructure of `Codeship`_, `Travis-CI`_ and `Shippable`_ again.
 Please check if they all pass to ensure the syntax stays compatible across different build infrastructures.

 Credits
 =======